 - Attend a trade fair in Kenya/China

-Have you heard about Alibaba, Aliexpress, Dhgate, etc?
-They are wholesale websites that can help you import a variety of products.
+Have you heard about Alibaba, Aliexpress, and Dhgate, among others?
+These websites can help you import a variety of products.
 The main setback when dealing with online suppliers is fraud.
-Telling genuine sellers apart is difficult despite the number of security checks imposed on various China trading platforms.
+Telling genuine sellers apart is difficult despite the number of security checks imposed on such trading platforms.

-Get accustomed to shipping terms, and research on cheap shipping from China to Kenya.
-An item might appear cheap but when you add the shipping costs, it might not be profitable to your business.
+If it is your first time importing from China to Kenya, buy in small quantities as you get accustomed to shipping terms, and research cheap shipping from China to Kenya.
+An item might appear cheap but attract high shipping costs.
 To learn more about shipping terms, check this list of shipping companies from China to Kenya.
-Features to check include
+Features to check to include:

 - Transit time (duration it takes to ship your order)

-- Departure and destination of the cargo (does it ship to Kenya?)
+- Departure and destination of the cargo (does the company ship to Kenya?)

 - Cargo type